Six-Kizuki-to-the-moon/Machine-Learning/README.md

     - For model machine learing on this folder we used mysql to read the dataset
 - dataset folder contains cleaned data for synchronizing the database from <a href="https://github.com/Six-Kizuki-to-the-moon/tourista-api">Cloud Computing</a>
 - model folder contain model machine learning for recomendation system
-- file data_cleaning_visualization.ipynb for see the visualization from the dataset
+- file data_cleaning_visualization.ipynb for see the visualization results to get better understanding of the data that we used.

 # Model explanation
 ## Recomendation Collab
-This <a href="https://github.com/Six-Kizuki-to-the-moon/Machine-Learning/blob/main/model/recomendation_collab.ipynb">model</a> focusing for **predict rating** for user based on their rating to another destination and give the nearest tourist destination.
+This <a href="https://github.com/Six-Kizuki-to-the-moon/Machine-Learning/blob/main/model/recomendation_collab.ipynb">model</a> focuses on **rating predictions** for users based on their ratings of other destinations and provides the closest tourist destinations by implementing the "haversine distance" method.
 - On the training process, we got the best graph with loss: 0.5242 - val_loss: 0.0807

     ![TrainValGraph!](/resource/TrainValGraph.png "TrainValGraph")